quadrate-language/quadrate/README.md

 **A modern stack-based language that compiles to native code.**

 Quadrate combines the elegance of Forth's stack-oriented programming with contemporary features like static typing, modules, and LLVM-powered native compilation.
-Whether you need a standalone systems language or a high-performance embedded scripting engine, Quadrate delivers native speed with minimal overhead.
+Whether you need a standalone systems language or an embedded scripting engine, Quadrate compiles to native machine code.

 **Documentation**: https://quad.r8.rs